What is raw honey and how to know if you are buying it?

 Now that sugar addiction is scientifically proven, more and more people turn to honey to satisfy their sweet tooth.
 In an attempt to make a healthy swap, they sweep off every last bottle of honey from their local supermarkets, unknowingly stocking up on even more refined sugar.
 How is that possible?
 It turns out, all honey is called the same, but not all of it is processed in the same way.
 The product that you should be buying is called Raw Honey.
 Full of nutrients, antioxidants, minerals, vitamins, and amino acids, it is the nature’s sweetest candy and its best medicine.
 But how is it different from the product standing on your kitchen shelf and how to know if the honey is raw?
-As people who take care for the bees and harvest raw honey, we have some answers!
+As people who take care of the bees and harvest raw honey, we have some answers!

 What is raw honey?